Home

 0" = 0db 1" = -11dB 2" = -24dB 3" = -35dB 4" = -43dB 5" = -55dB 5"= -65dB 4" = in noise in noise

 We see signal level decreases steadily towards the edge.
-There is no measurable signal directly through the very thin copper wall.
+As we work around to the other side, we find no measurable signal directly through the very thin copper wall!

 This proves the skin depth of the copper prevents coupling to the far side.
-It is as good as if the back side were totally isolated from the front, except for what spills over the edge of course.
+The isolation is as good as if the back side were totally isolated from the front, except for what spills over the edge of course.

 What happens when small loop probes are substituted for direct connections?
 The small loop probes are resonated at 6.5 MHz.
 One loop was fixed at the center, the other was moved along the surface.
 The loop was always aligned for maximum reading.
 The following readings were obtained at 6.5 MHz::